jzhoulab/puffin_manuscript/README.md

 ### Dependencies
 Other than [Puffin dependencies](https://github.com/jzhoulab/puffin#installation), you will also need jupyter, rpy2 python packages which can be installed with Anaconda or pip.
-For R packages, we will use data.table, ggplot2, patchwork, ggridges, ggrastr, ggthemes, and ggExtra.
+For R packages, we will use data.table, R.utils, ggplot2, patchwork, ggridges, ggrastr, ggthemes, and ggExtra.

 For training Puffin-D, you need to install the custom_target_support branch of Selene